Jurager/teams/README.md

 [![PHP Version Require](https://poser.pugx.org/jurager/teams/require/php)](https://packagist.org/packages/jurager/teams)
 [![License](https://poser.pugx.org/jurager/teams/license)](https://packagist.org/packages/jurager/teams)

-Laravel package to manage teams and operate with user permissions, abilities, supporting multi-tenant dynamic roles, roles groups and permissions for each team.
+A Laravel package for managing teams and user permissions, supporting multi-tenant dynamic roles, role groups, and team-specific permissions.

-Users in teams can be combined into groups, with their own abilities, access rights given to a user group overrides the rights granted to a user in a team.
+Users can be organized into groups within teams, each with custom permissions and abilities.
+Permissions assigned to a user group override individual user permissions within a team.

-You can add a user to a global group to grant them access to all teams with the group's permissions.
-This feature is handy when you want to, for instance, provide support for all teams without assigning the user to created teams.
+Additionally, users can be added to a global group to grant them access across all teams with the group’s permissions.
+This feature is ideal for scenarios like providing support across multiple teams without the need to add users to each team individually.

 > [!NOTE]
 > The documentation for this package is currently being written.
 For now, please refer to this readme for information on the functionality and usage of the package.